YouTube video

 Budapest Culinary & Wine Walk – Budapest’s Signature Food Tour

 Our signature tour introduces local culinary and wine culture through classic flavors, unique wines, history, and stunning architecture.
+Includes two food markets and more than a dozen tasting stops.
 Budapest’s first food tour, est. 2008!

 Highlights